saschadotcom/telegram-to-discord-monitor/README.md

 # Telegram to Discord Monitor

-This project monitors specific Telegram group chats and forwards messages to a Discord webhook.
-It also provides functionality to get the chat ID of Telegram groups.
+A tool to monitor specific Telegram group chats using your own account (not a bot) and forward messages to a Discord webhook.
+Ideal for monitoring private groups.
+Provides interactive options to start monitoring or get chat IDs.

 ## Table of Contents